 If that is not an option, something needs to be done.
 The danger which looms each and every day in the downtown area is not good for anyone.

-Page 2 of 3 - Also brought up at the meeting is the ongoing issue of the one-way streets.
+Also brought up at the meeting is the ongoing issue of the one-way streets.

 A sub-committee was formed last year to take another look at whether the one-way streets work or whether the borough should consider asking the state to take them back to two-way.